imabby/katacoda-scenarios/docker-basics-images/step5.md

  - /path/on/host
 ```

 * A named volume is similar to an anonymous volume.
 Docker manages where on disk the volume is created, but you give it a volume name.
-To create a named volume:<br/>
+To create a named volume:
 ```
 services:
  mycomposer: